SiliconLabs/wiseconnect/examples/snippets/wlan/ap_throughput/readme.md

 ### Instructions for Simplicity Studio IDE and Silicon Labs devices (SoC and NCP Modes)

-Refer to the instructions [here](https://docs.silabs.com/wiseconnect/latest/wiseconnect-getting-started/) to:
+Refer to the instructions [here](https://docs.silabs.com/simplicity-studio-5-users-guide/5.8.2/ss-5-users-guide-building-and-flashing/building) to:

 - Build the application.
 - Flash, run and debug the application.

+  > **Note:** AP standalone mode does not support Tx aggregation.
+Rx aggregation is supported with Block acknowledgment (Block Ack) sessions.
+This constraint will impact throughput, particularly in scenarios other than UDP Rx.

 ### Instructions for Keil IDE and STM32F411RE MCU